GORM Rover Software Overview

 Connect to the Rover: SSH into the rover's computer using the following command:

-Clone the Repository: Clone the AAU Rover Software repository to the rover's computer.
+Clone the Repository: Clone the GORM Rover Software repository to the rover's computer.

 Build & Run the Docker Images: Navigate to the